-The Bayh-Dole Act has become a template for innovation and economic development for other enterprising countries such as India and China.
-The Milken report shows that, while universities in the United States have clearly set the standard in commercializing research, other countries, particularly in Europe and Asia, have recognized the role of universities in spurring the biotechnology industry.
-The study suggests that, in order for the U.S. to maintain its leadership in innovation, it must continue to fund research and university technology transfer offices, encourage the transfer of innovative research to the private sector, and ensure strong intellectual property (IP) protection.
+The U.S. system of transferring federally-funded research to private companies for research and development as set forth in the Bayh-Dole Act has been so successful that it has become a template for innovation and economic development for other enterprising countries such as India and China.
+The Milken Report shows that, while universities in the United States have clearly set the standard in commercializing research, other countries, particularly in Europe and Asia, have recognized the role of universities in spurring the biotechnology industry.
+The study suggests that, in order for the U.S. to maintain its leadership in innovation, it must continue to fund research and university technology transfer offices, encourage the transfer of innovative research to the private sector, and ensure strong intellectual property protection.